The 1991 Atlanta Braves

 It looked like it wouldn't matter.
 Justice was walked to load the bases, and then up came Sid Bream who's a pretty decent hitter.
 Bases loaded, one out in the eighth, 0-0, Bream could really do something big here...the pitch...THWACK!!!
 To Hrbek to Gagne to Hrbek!!
 DOUBLE PLAY!!!!
 The Braves get nothing!!!

-And in the 10th inning with Alejandro Pena on the mound for Atlanta, one out and Dan Gladden on third, some guy I forgot who brought home Dan Gladden on a high fly ball deep to right that nobody bothered to catch.
+And in the 10th inning with Alejandro Pena on the mound for Atlanta, one out and Dan Gladden on third, Gene Larkin brought home Dan Gladden on a high fly ball deep to left that nobody bothered to catch, for Gladden was on third and nobody was gonna stop him anyway.
 The Twins were the World Champions in seven unbelievable games 1-0 in the tenth inning, and Lonnie Smith was labelled as the goat.

 MINNESOTA WINS THE SERIES 4-3